Jausmy/Obesity-Dashboard/README.md

 ## Analysis of Obesity Prevalence
 ### Overall Prevalence
 The overall prevalence of obesity in the dataset is 18.4%, with 297 individuals classified as obese out of a total of 1,610 individuals.
 This indicates a significant public health concern that warrants attention and intervention.
-(Insert visualizations: Pie chart showing the distribution of weight classifications)

 ## Comparative Analysis of Obesity Categories
 A comparative analysis of different weight classifications revealed the following key trends: